drnic/searchcraft/README.md

 [#<Number number: 1>, #<Number number: 2>, #<Number number: 3>, #<Number number: 4>, #<Number number: 5>]
 ```

-Aren't confident writing complex SQL or Arel expressions?
-Me either.
-I ask GPT4 or GitHub Copilot.
-I explain the nature of my schema and tables, and ask it to write some SQL, and then ask to convert it into Arel.
-Or I give it a small snippet it of SQL, and ask it to convert it into Arel.
-I then copy/paste the results into my SearchCraft builder class.

-It is absolutely worth learning to express your search queries in SQL or Arel, and putting them into a SearchCraft materialized view.
-Your users will have a lightning fast experience.

 Once you have one SearchCraft materialized view, you might want to create another that depends upon it.
 You can do this too with the `depends_on` method.

 ```ruby